bykimus-prime/todo-list/README.md

 # TOP-todo-list

 A standard todo list.
-Makes use of todos as objects that are dynamically created using factory functions/constructors/classes.
-The user will be able to create todo items and put them into a "projects" list.
-Users can create new projects and choose which created todo items go into.
-A basic UI to view all projects, view todos in each project, expand a todo item to see/edit details, and delete a todo item.
+The user can create todo items and put them into a "projects" list.
+Todos are created as objects within an array of a project folder.
+Users can create new projects and choose which created todo items go into which project.
+Through clicking there is the ability to sort todos by all todos, todos with a date of today, todos with a date within the next week, and also todos of user-created projects individually.
+Todos can be deleted with the respective button, as well as projects.
+Todos can be edited, and while using a mobile device this also functions as a way to see the details of a todo, due to trimming down the todo elements to fit mobile resolutions.
+There's a hamburger menu to help with information presentation on mobile.
+Local storage has also been implemented, so refreshing the page should keep user-inputed data, resetting upon clearing of browser cache.

 ## Built With